 As well as food and wine, (among other things), music is a HUGE passion of mine.
 Adam and I have so many good memories revolving around music – date nights, road trips, music festivals etc and I really think music makes a huge difference in setting the mood for your night!

-So, I thought I’d compile a Spotify playlist together of all my favorite tunes that set the mood for a perfect date night.
-You’ll find a collection of some of my alltime favorite tunes that are positive and upbeat, but chill at the same time!
+So, I thought I’d compile a Spotify playlist together of all my favourite tunes that set the mood for a perfect date night.
+You’ll find a collection of some of my all-time favourite tunes that are positive and upbeat, but chill at the same time!

-This playlist is perfect to have playing in the background as you get your conversation rolling!
+This playlist is perfect to have to play in the background as you get your conversation rolling!
 And in general, actually makes a damn good playlist!
 I’ve had it on repeat since making it!